The Bankrate promise

 There are many ways to improve your credit score.
 Ultimately, it comes down to taking strategic action and consistently making strong financial decisions.
 Here are four steps you can take to improve your credit profile.

-- Check your credit reports: Start by getting a free credit report and score from each of the three major credit bureaus at AnnualCreditReport.com.
+- Check your credit reports: Start by getting a free credit report from each of the three major credit bureaus at AnnualCreditReport.com.
 Dispute any errors and identify the negative information bringing down your score so you know where to focus your credit repair efforts.

 - Lower your credit utilization ratio: Your credit utilization ratio accounts for 30 percent of your FICO score.
 A common rule of thumb is to keep your balances below 30 percent of your credit limit, while the highest credit score achievers use less than 10 percent of their available credit.